GuilhermeMarquesss/GuilhermeMarquesss/README.md

 On this Github I present projects developed from public data, with resolutions of business problems using Data Science concepts and tools.

+You can also see my portfolio here : https://guilhermemarquesss.github.io/Portfolio/

 ## About me 🚀

 I have 10 years of professional experience in administrative area.
 I am an enthusiast for Data Science and believe data analysis will influence more and more the decision-making of companies and leaders, regardless of their area of expertise.